-Paid short breaks will be provided depending on the needs of the placement.
-Carolina House Trust foster carers with a placement are entitled to a 2 week holiday allowance per year.
-Carers with 2 or more placements are eligible for a further weeks holiday allowance.
+Paid short breaks will be provided depending on the needs of you and your child or young person.
+Carolina House Trust foster carers are entitled to a 2-week holiday allowance per year.
+Carers with 2 or more children or young people are eligible for a further weeks holiday allowance.

 Fees and Allowances

 Competitive fostering allowances to cover children and young people’s needs and recognise carer’s commitment and skills.